mod-ibr/Custom_Rear_Vehicle_Detection_with_TensorFlow_Model_Zoo_with_bdd100k/README.md

-# Custom model for Vehicle Detection with TensorFlow 2 Detection Model Zoo with bdd100k.
+# Custom model for Vehicle Detection with TensorFlow 2 Detection Model Zoo with bdd100k dataset.
 ### Introduction about this repository:
 * Read the descriptions and comments in Jupyter files.
 * This repository is for Custom Vehicle Detection 'car, bus, truck' with bdd100k dataset